-Date(s) ARC CDBG RUS Mar, 2022 (N/A) MDA provides notification to MSDH that complete CDBG applications have been received.
-(N/A) May 1, 2022 Deadline for loan applicants to submit a completed DWSIRLF loan application to MSDH for the total DWSIRLF eligible costs, less the amount of anticipated ARC award to be applied to DWSIRLF eligible costs.
+Date(s) ARC CDBG RUS Mar, 2023 (N/A) MDA provides notification to MSDH that complete CDBG applications have been received.
+(N/A) May 1, 2023 Deadline for loan applicants to submit a completed DWSIRLF loan application to MSDH for the total DWSIRLF eligible costs, less the amount of anticipated ARC award to be applied to DWSIRLF eligible costs.
 Deadline for loan applicants to submit a completed DWSIRLF loan application to MSDH for the total DWSIRLF eligible costs, less amount of anticipated CDBG award to be applied to the DWSIRLF eligible costs.
 (NOTE: If the loan recipient is pursuing a CDBG grant to cover part of the cost of construction, the loan recipient has the option to include the anticipated CDBG grant amount in the detailed cost breakdown in the application or may request 100% DWSIRLF funding with the possibility of amending the loan application later if the loan recipient is awarded a CDBG grant prior to receipt of bids for construction.
-However, the DWSIRLF loan application must be consistent with the DWSIRLF facilities plan for the project.)
+However, the DWSIRLF facilities plan for the project.)
 Deadline for loan applicants to submit complete DWSIRLF loan applications to MSDH for the total DWSIRLF eligible costs, less amount of anticipated RUS award to be applied to DWSIRLF eligible costs.
 (NOTE: If the loan recipient is pursuing an RUS grant/loan to cover part of the cost of construction, the loan recipient has the option to include the anticipated RUS grant/loan amount in the detailed cost breakdown in the application or may request 100% DWSIRLF funding with the possibility of amending the loan application later if the loan recipient is awarded an RUS grant/loan prior to receipt of bids for construction.
 However, the DWSIRLF loan application must be consistent with the DWSIRLF facilities plan for the project)

-Date(s) ARC CDBG RUS May, 2022 MSDH provides notification to MARO that complete DWSIRLF loan MDA provides notification to MSDH of which projects fall within the funding range for CDBG grants for construction contingent upon matching funds being in place.
+Date(s) ARC CDBG RUS May, 2023 (N/A) MDA provides notification to MSDH of which projects fall within the funding range for CDBG grants for construction contingent upon matching funds being in place.
 (NOTE: MSDH will not award a DWSIRLF loan until this notification from MDA is provided.)
-MSDH provides notification to MDA that complete DWSIRLF loan MSDH provides notification to RUS that complete DWSIRLF loan applications have been received. applications have been received.
-MDA provides conformation to MSDH of which projects fall within the funding range for CDBG grants for construction contingent upon matching funds being in place. applications have been received.
-(Upon MARO provides MDA provides notification RUS provides notification Grant Award) notification to MSDH that ARC awards have been made. to MSDH that CDBG awards have been made. that RUS awards have been made Aug 1, 2022 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.
+(N/A) Jun, 2023 MSDH provides notification to MARO that complete DWSIRLF loan applications have been received.
+MSDH provides notification to MDA that complete DWSIRLF loan applications have been received.
+MDA provides conformation to MSDH of which projects fall within the funding range for CDBG grants for construction contingent upon matching funds being in place.
+MSDH provides notification to RUS that complete DWSIRLF loan applications have been received.
+(Upon Grant Award) MARO provides notification to MSDH that ARC awards have been made.
+MDA provides notification to MSDH that CDBG awards have been made.
+RUS provides notification that RUS awards have been made Aug 1, 2023 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.
 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.
 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.